 Not, ever, the clichés: the big 5, the vast sunsets.
-He’s always focused on the intrinsic finer details.
+From student days in Durban, the beginning of his art and design career, he’s always focused on the intrinsic finer details.
 The patterns and textures, the shapes.
-The light and shade which he pulls out of a carefully selected wild banana leaf, a beetle, a thorny branch, a rock, a shell, a bloom, a tree… and transforms into a unique reflection of his environment.
+The light and shade which he pulls out of a carefully selected wild banana leaf, a beetle, a thorny branch, a decaying leaf, a rock, a shell, a bloom, a tree… and transforms into a unique reflection of his environment.
 A clintonfriedman image.

-The other thing is, you can’t pigeonhole Clinton Friedman.
+But you can’t pigeonhole Clinton Friedman.
 You could try, but the minute you’ve got him neatly classified he bursts out of the box to pursue a new inspiration, explore a new direction, re-invent himself, his work, his art footprint.
 And often, paradoxically, this involves going back, to his own body of work.
-To the direction he began to explore decades ago, as a visual arts student in the city of Durban, South Africa.
+To the direction he began to explore decades ago, as a visual arts student in KwaZulu-Natal, South Africa.

-Clinton is a surfer, a hiker and gravel biker; a gardener and plantsman; a book designer-publisher; a woodworker; a lover of food.
-Indian Ocean waves, sub-tropical coastal forests and the coastal city of Durban’s gritty, sunny humidity, are his natural habitat and inspiration.
+Clinton is a surfer, a hiker, and a gravel biker; a gardener and plantsman; a book designer-publisher; a woodworker; a lover of travel and food.
+Indian Ocean waves, sub-tropical forests and the coastal city of Durban’s gritty, sunny humidity, are his natural habitat and inspiration.
 He believes he would be unable to make his work if he lived anywhere else.
 All the subject matter is there, he says, he needs only to polish it.

 His focus has always been on capturing “The One Image”.
 The essence of whatever, (and whoever, in his food story books), he is photographing.
-The one wild banana leaf.
+The one 'whole plant'.
 The single strelitzia bloom.
 Authentic, real.
-Utterly simple, but intricately detailed, when you look and see what he has seen.
+Utterly simple, but intricately detailed, when you look, and see what he has seen.